mmdsharifi/HTML5-blog/README.md

 * `time`

 ##Style
-Simple selectors and properties that very important for everyone! for example:
+Simple selectors and properties that very important for Front-end Developer.

+for example:
 ```css
 main article header time{